Covid 19 restrictions update

 Can I Go For A Drive?

 Not unless you have a reason for driving.
-People are being encouraged to stay close to their homes for shopping, exercise, and other essential needs This is to decrease the potential spread of coronavirus, and also to limit the number of people who may need emergency services in the case of an accident.
+People are being encouraged to stay close to their homes for shopping, exercise, and other essential needs.
+This is to decrease the potential spread of coronavirus and limit the number of people who may need emergency services in the case of an accident.
 So no, you can't go for a Sunday drive.

 Where can I go to exercise?

 People were initially allowed to go to the beach to swim or as part of their daily exercise.
-Unfortunately, due to the level of non-compliance with social distancing, local councils have been forced to close the beaches.
+Unfortunately, due to non-compliance with social distancing, local councils have been forced to close the beaches.

 However, to err on the side of caution, you should exercise at home or somewhere close by.

 Remember, even if you are in public with someone from the same household as you, you must be complying with the social distancing measures.

 The following places where people used to exercise have now been closed: